AntrHaxx/say/README.md

 Text can be given to **say** through its arguments or standard input. **-f** options also allows you tu define a file to be read.
 The **xsel** option causes to read the text selected with your mouse within your graphical interface.

+The program comprehends over to 6 languages with a human feeling:

+- English (US)
+- English (GB)
+- French
+- Deutsch
+- Italian
+- Spanish

 ## Easy to use

 Say comes with a keyboard shortcut configured to help you to read selected text more easilly.
 Simply select a text with your mouse, press \<Super\>+Escape ans **say** will read it!

-A configuration panel is added to your **system preferences** section so you can define the default language, volume and speed that **say** will use.
+A configuration panel is added to your **system preferences** section so you can define the default language, volume and speed that **say** will use by default.

 ## Give it a try!